 In most cases, we may just need you to move your bike so we can perform regular maintenance on the area around the bike rack or to comply with accessibility requirements.
-In other cases, we may believe your bike has been abandoned and a phone call will save it from removal.
-Contact the Security Department if you have any questions.
+In other cases, we may believe your bike has been abandoned and all you have to do to save it from removal is to fill out the claim form.
+Contact the Campus Safety Department if you have any questions.

 Near residential buildings, the University will not remove a bike until at least seven days after it has been tagged unless it is considered a safety risk (such as bikes blocking doorways or handrails).
 Elsewhere on campus, especially near academic buildings, bikes may be removed at least 12 hours after tagging or after 8:00 AM the next day (whichever is later) unless it is considered a safety risk - or in the case of a special event (such as bikes left in front of State Farm Hall on the morning of Commencement).

-When a bike is removed by University personnel, it is held by the Security department for at least three months to give the owner an opportunity to claim it.
-(If a bike is removed after April 15, it is held by Security until at least September 15.)
-If your bike isn’t where you left it, visit the Security Department.
+When a bike is removed by University personnel, it is held by the Campus Safety department for at least three months to give the owner an opportunity to claim it.
+(If a bike is removed after April 15, it is held by Campus Safety until at least September 15.)
+If your bike isn’t where you left it, visit the Campus Safety Department.
 If your bike was removed by University personnel, you will be able to pick it up (if you haven’t registered your bike, be prepared to give a detailed description).
-At this time, there is no fee to pick up a bike from Security.
-If it turns out your bike was stolen, you will also be able to file a report at the Security Department.
+At this time, there is no fee to pick up a bike from Campus Safety.
+If it turns out your bike was stolen, you will also be able to file a report at the Campus Safety Department.

 We believe this policy strikes a fair and reasonable balance between the needs of the University community and your rights as a bicycle owner.
 If you have any questions about this policy, please contact bike committee chair Michael Gorman at email@example.com.